 “We wanted to come out with a lot of passion,” Ellsworth senior Matt Reid said.
 “We’ve bonded really well, and with everything going on and us finally getting to play our first game of the year, we really wanted to show that.”

 Ellsworth did no less in its season opener on a foggy, drizzly night at Del Luce Stadium.
 Now, the Eagles are hoping a strong showing can be the springboard for a season that, although relatively shorter, still has a chance to be a special one.

-Less than five minutes after kickoff Ellsworth’s Reid produced the first scoring chance after collecting the ball just inside the final third and maneuvering between two Hampden defenders.
-The senior took advantage by firing a winding shot over the goalkeeper’s head from distance to put the Eagles up 1-0 just 4 minutes, 27 seconds into the contest.
+Less than five minutes after kickoff Reid produced the game’s first scoring chance after collecting the ball just inside the final third and maneuvering between two Hampden defenders.
+The senior then fired a winding shot over the goalkeeper’s head from distance to put the Eagles up 1-0 just 4 minutes, 27 seconds into the contest.